history of the people between Russia and Europe

 Belarus is a cozy and pleasant place where you can spend a weekend or a whole month, and every day will be special.
-Minsk is a very beautiful and prosperous city where you can find many great places for recreation and entertainment.
-But do not stop in the capital - be sure to go to bright and interesting surroundings, visit old castles and fortresses, folk art museums or hike through numerous forests and lakes ...
+Minsk is a very beautiful and prosperous city, where you can find many great places for recreation and entertainment.
+But don't stop in the capital - be sure to go to the vibrant and interesting surroundings, folk craft museums, or hike through the many forests and lakes ...

 Top 10 interesting places and activities:

 Trinity Suburb and Independence Avenue, Minsk

 Museum of the History of the Great Patriotic War 1941-1945, Minsk

 Learn about the history of Belarus in Mir, Nesvizh and Lida castles

 Visit the Rumyantsev-Paskevich Palace and the Palace Park, Gomel